-Goodbye Google Expanded Text Ads!
+Goodbye Google Expanded Text Ads (ETAs)!
 Google recently announced that ETAs will sunset on June 30, 2022.

 You will no longer be able to edit or create ETAs beginning on said date, so it’s highly encouraged to make the transition over to the new default format, Responsive Search Ads (RSAs), sooner rather than later.